U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/06 - Client-Side Attacks/Authentication Relay/Responder/Helpers/SMB Names Examples.md

 ## 01 - Hosts

-- Make sure if none of these share names are included in the network when performing active poisoning
+Make sure if none of these share names are included in the network when performing active poisoning.

 ```
 \\admin